ChobbyCode/Update-Checker/README.md

 ### Planned Features
 - ❌ - Access private repos using auth key
 - ❌ - Log Files
-- ❌ - Multiple app support
+- ❌ - Multiple repo support
+- ❌ - Add support for not github stuff :)

 If you want to contribute fork the repository then create a push request and I will review your code and add or decline it.